Planning to go away

 - vibrating alarms

 Depending on your needs, check what help staff can provide.
-For example, can they assist wheelchair users, or are they trained to use sign language?
+For example, can they help wheelchair users or are they trained to use sign language?

 Carers and companions